Beginning your General Data Protection Regulation (GDPR) journey for Windows Server

 “Unlike pre-breach, post-breach assumes a breach has already occurred – acting as a flight recorder and Crime Scene Investigator (CSI).
 Post-breach provides security teams the information and toolset needed to identify, investigate, and respond to attacks that otherwise will stay undetected and below the radar.”

 In this section we will look at how Windows Server can help you meet your GDPR breach notification obligations.
 This starts with understanding the underlying threat data available to Microsoft that is gathered and analyzed for your benefit and how, through Windows Defender Advanced Threat Protection (ATP), that data can be critical to you.

-Insightful security telemetry
+Insightful security diagnostic data

 For nearly two decades, Microsoft has been turning threats into useful intelligence that can help fortify its platform and protect customers.
 Today, with the immense computing advantages afforded by the cloud, we are finding new ways to use our rich analytics engines driven by threat intelligence to protect our customers.